 The following individuals represent the core research team, though we are supported by researchers, faculty, and students at the Earth Institute and Columbia University.
 Our work is naturally collaborative.
 Earth Institute researchers work across the Institute, the university, across fields and disciplines, and with partners throughout academia in the US and globally.
 We frequently partner with the non-profit, private, and government organizations.

-The Research Program is led by Dr. Steven Cohen, Executive Director of Columbia University’s Earth Institute and a Professor in the Practice of Public Affairs at Columbia University’s School of International and Public Affairs.
+The Research Program is led by Dr. Steven Cohen, a Professor in the Practice of Public Affairs at Columbia University’s School of International and Public Affairs.
 He is also Director of the Master of Public Administration Program in Environmental Science and Policy at Columbia University’s School of International and Public Affairs and the Director of the Masters of Science in Sustainability Management at Columbia University’s School of Continuing Education.
 He is a consultant, former policy analyst, and former member of the Advisory Council on Environmental Policy and Technology for the U.S. EPA.
-Cohen is the author of several books, including Sustainability Policy: Hastening the Transition to a Cleaner Economy (2015), Sustainability Management (2011) and Understanding Environmental Policy (2006), and is a regular contributor for the Huffington Post on issues sustainability management and environmental policy.
+Cohen is the author of several books, including The Sustainable City (2017), Sustainability Policy: Hastening the Transition to a Cleaner Economy (2015), Sustainability Management (2011) and Understanding Environmental Policy (2006), and writes regularly on issues sustainability management and environmental policy.
 He is a graduate of Franklin College of Indiana (1974) and the State University of New York at Buffalo (MA, 1977; PhD, 1979).
 Dr. Cohen views the forthcoming research as a necessary next step in moving the needle towards more rigorous sustainability initiatives.

 Dr. Satyajit Bose has been a key faculty member engaged in the development of the Research Program on Sustainability Policy and Management, guiding the research agenda and leading the sustainability metrics project with Dr. Cohen.
 Dr. Bose is Lecturer at Columbia University, where he teaches sustainable investing, cost benefit analysis, and mathematics, and serves as Associate Director of the Master of Science in Sustainability Management program.
 He is also Co-Chair of the University Seminar in Sustainable Finance, a forum for faculty and finance practitioners to discuss and research methods to use the financial system, with the help of technology, innovative design and disruptive change, to mobilize capital for sustainable development and widespread beneficial impact.
 His current research interests include the optimal use of a broad array of environmental performance metrics for long horizon investment choices.
 Dr. Bose has extensive expertise in investment banking, asset management, financial restructuring and automated weather risk management.
 Among other positions, he was a mergers & acquisitions banker, directed quantitative trading strategies at a convertible arbitrage hedge fund managing $1.5 billion in assets, and developed machine learning algorithms to optimize weather-based decision tools.
 Bose holds a BA and a PhD in economics from Columbia University.